lnsongxf/Machine-Learning/README.md

 # Machine-Learning
-Course Projects at WashU CSE517a Machine Learning
+Programming Projects for CSE517a Machine Learning@Wash U